christophernhill/rocky8-nodes-testing/osu-bw-test-using-spack/README.md

-# Slurm script using Spack to install, build and run compiler, MPI and OSU micro benchmarks
+# Slurm script using Spack to install, build and run GCC compiler, MVAPICH MPI and OSU micro benchmarks

 The contents of this directory are as follows